RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/domainmanager.md

 parameter: `FORCE_REBIND`
 required: No
 default value: 0 (no rebind)
-format: false : no rebind, true : rebind
+format: False : no rebind, True : rebind
 description: If the naming context already exists for the `DOMAIN_NAME`, rebinds the DomainManager to an existing naming context in the NamingService.

 parameter: `PERSISTENCE`
 required: No
 default value: False (no persistence)
-format: true enables persistence option, false disables
+format: True enables persistence option, False disables
 description: Enables persistence for the domain.
 Requires REDHAWK to be compiled with persistence.

 parameter: `DB_URL`